MarketingPip/Send-A-Card/.github/TO-DO.md

    <summary> Click to read the current tasks for JS developers </summary>

    <br>
+- [ ] Add option to change the background gradients. (mostly front-end; needs a nice UI option)
 - [ ] Add option for adding photo on the inside (left side)
      - [ ] Allow via link
      - [ ] Allow via Upload Camera